-Students in this program are guided by the MD/PhD Program Steering Committee and Program Director in addition to their Research Mentor and Committees.
-The Steering Committee is composed of the Program Director, as chair, and up to ten (10) MD, PhD and/or MD/PhD researchers in the medical school.
+Students in this program are guided by the MD/PhD Program Steering Committee and Program Directors in addition to their Research Mentor and Committees.
+The Steering Committee is composed of the Program Director, as chair, the Associate Director, and up to ten (10) MD, PhD and/or MD/PhD researchers in the medical school.
 The Steering Committee bears overall responsibility for the MD/PhD program including the admissions process and making all major financial and policy decisions in close communication with the SOM Education Committee.
-The Program Director is responsible for implementing policy on behalf of the Steering Committee and interacts directly with HSC and SOM leadership.
+The Program Directors are responsible for implementing policy on behalf of the Steering Committee and interact directly with HSC and SOM leadership.

-The Program Director and the members of the Steering Committee can be used by the student to assist in making decisions regarding their laboratory rotations and during their transition years from research back to medical school, as well as providing guidance toward long term career planning (residency, post-doctoral training, etc.).
-During the research years, the Committee of Studies and Dissertation Committee monitor and advise the student and keep the Program Director informed of progress.
+The Program Directors and the members of the Steering Committee can be used by students to assist in making decisions regarding their laboratory rotations and during their transition years from research back to medical school, as well as providing guidance toward long term career planning (residency, post-doctoral training, etc.).
+During the research years, the Committee of Studies and Dissertation Committee monitor and advise students and keep the Program Director informed of progress.
 These Committees ensure that students have a reliable, consistent source of academic advice in addition to their Research Mentor.

-The Program Director is available to discuss student concerns, academic or otherwise.
-Problems usually can be most efficiently dealt with if parties are informed early and MD/PhD students should feel free to contact the director directly for any perceived problems.
+The Program Directors are available to discuss student concerns, academic or otherwise.
+Problems usually can be most efficiently dealt with if parties are informed early and MD/PhD students should feel free to contact the directors directly for any perceived problems.